MembersAugust 28, 2021 2022-12-09 15:27

 Mrs. Wilson is a member of the Saints Peter and Paul Parish.
 She and her husband Dave reside in Preston, Maryland.
 They have five children: Angie, David, Jr., Brittany, Marina, and Daria.
-Both Marina (Class of 2016) and Daria (2021) have attended SSPP School since Pre- K. Mrs. Wilson served as Chair of the SSPP Advisory Board June 2016- 2019.
+Both Marina (Class of 2016) and Daria (Class of 2021) attended SSPP School starting in Pre- K. Mrs. Wilson served as Chair of the SSPP Advisory Board June 2016- 2019.

 Wayne Hockmeyer — Vice Chair of the Board/Co-Chair of the

 Development and Fundraising Committee

 Dr. Hockmeyer is a parishioner of the Saints Peter and Paul Church.
 He grew up in Evansville, IN, having had the benefit of 12 years of Catholic education prior to attending Purdue University, where he received a Bachelor of Science.
 Later, he earned a PhD from the University of Florida.
 He and his late wife Mary were ardent supporters of education, believing it uplifts all people.